 As I exited the building on my most recent visit, my brain and eyes were swimming.
 As if management realized a tour of The House on the Rock might cause sensory overload, a beautiful and reflective Japanese garden awaited at the end of the journey.
 The garden, in my opinion, is the perfect way to process all you’ve just seen and take a step back into reality.

-I feel upkeep of The House on the Rock has gone down over the last decade, and I wonder about its fate in the future.
+I do feel upkeep of The House on the Rock has gone down over the last decade, and I wonder about its fate in the future.

 The lights seem dimmer, and, perhaps as I’ve grown older, a bit of the magic and mystery have faded as well.
 But there is no other place like it in the Midwest.

-And I say a journey to the weird and wild world Jordan created is definitely worth the visit.
+And I say a journey to the weird and wild world Jordan created is definitely still worth the visit.